 In 2013, Carteret Health Care’s Cancer Program joined an elite group of hospitals by receiving a three-year accreditation with commendation from the Commission on Cancer (CoC) of the American College of Surgeons (ACoS).

 Accreditation by the CoC is given only to those facilities that have voluntarily committed to providing the highest level of quality cancer care and that undergo a rigorous evaluation process and review of their performance.
 To earn CoC accreditation, we met a litany of quality care standards with an emphasis on patient-centered care.
-The designation ensures that Carteret General is ready to provide the full spectrum of services necessary to diagnose, treat and rehabilitate cancer patients while also providing support to the family unit.
+The designation ensures that Carteret Health Care is ready to provide the full spectrum of services necessary to diagnose, treat and rehabilitate cancer patients while also providing support to the family unit.

 Quality Oncology Practice Initiative